Talk to me about pro-dom work, what is it?

 It's the boy version of being a dominatrix.
 I'm a fantasy facilitator and am skilled in a whole range of fetish activities.
 People come to me because they have a particular fantasy that they want to live out or a specific activity that they want to learn more about.
 In addition to helping to turn peoples fantasies into reality, I also do a lot of education.
 I work with both individuals and couples and provide practical hands-on education to help them up their game.
+My favorite clients are those with whom I see regularly and get the chance to build an ongoing connection with.

 Who is your typical client?